UpdateHub/updatehub.github.io/docs/uhu/creating-update-package.md

 To create a update package, we need to set some basic info first.

-!!! note
+{% hint style='tip' %}
 The `show` command will always print your current package data so you can check if everything is ok.
+{% endhint %}

 ### 1. Set the product